Altias/AymericBot/README.md

 The bot token isn't here, and with each commit i will also empty the user database json file for the sake of those users' privacy.

 Aymeric is a character from Final Fantasy XIV, this Discord bot is a fan creation and not associated with Square Enix.
+I have multiple bots based on other characters, however the changes between them are reletively small.